block-core/documentation/docs/coldstaking/coldstake-cloud.md

 ![image](https://user-images.githubusercontent.com/7487930/185600269-489fa5ec-aa5d-4397-8982-dab6150dc77e.png)

 This will create additional HD accounts that will be used for coldstaking
-Now when we go to the Cold Staking tab we will see this view.
+Now when we go to the Coldstaking tab we will see this view.

 `coldstake-cloud-wallet`
 ![image](https://user-images.githubusercontent.com/7487930/185605205-b89fc3ab-c0eb-48c6-874f-9023f5871203.png)